into your inbox

-February 22, 2007: The day Wimbledon finally announced it would award equal pay
+February 22, 2007: The day Wimbledon finally announced it would award equal prize money

 Every day, Tennis Majors looks at some of the biggest moments in tennis history.
-On February 22, 2007, Wimbledon became the last of the Grand Slam events to offer equal pay to men and women
+On February 22, 2007, 34 years after the US Open did, Wimbledon became the last of the Grand Slam events to offer equal pay to men and women

-At Wimbledon, the debate about equal pay between men and women had lasted for decades – in fact, almost since the beginning of the Open Era, in 1968, when professional players could participate in Grand Slam tournaments for the first time.
-At the time, when Billie Jean King triumphed at Wimbledon, she took home a mere 37.5 percent of the money received by her male counterpart, Rod Laver.
-Back then, the idea of equal pay was largely unheard of, as Laver later explained in 1973, the year of the Battle of the Sexes.
+At Wimbledon, the debate about equal prize money between men and women had been going on for decades – in fact, almost since the beginning of the Open Era in 1968, when professional players could participate in Grand Slam tournaments for the first time.
+At the time, when Billie Jean King triumphed at Wimbledon, she took home a mere 37.5 percent of the money won by her male counterpart, Rod Laver.
+Back then, the idea of equal prize money was largely unheard of, as Laver later explained in 1973, the year of the Battle of the Sexes.

 “I was astounded by the money that poured into (the women’s) side of the game.
 Billie Jean made $117,000 in 1971 and $113,200 in 1972.
 Did I think I’d live long enough to be out-earned by a woman in my line of work?
 It would have been too preposterous to even think about.”

-The same year though, the US Open became the first major tournament to announce equal pay.
+The same year though, the US Open became the first major tournament to announce equal prize money.
 It took 34 years to Wimbledon to follow that path, after years of constant debate.
-The tournament’s board refused to give equal pay for two main reasons: the board claimed that men drew more spectators into the stadium, and the fact that women weren’t playing in a best-of-five format.
+The tournament’s board refused to give equal prize money on two main grounds: the board claimed that men drew more spectators into the stadium, and the fact that women weren’t playing in a best-of-five format.
 In 1999, John Curry, chairman at the time, stated: “We do surveys of all the people who come on a regular basis and, in three surveys over the past 10 years, 70 percent of the people say that first and foremost the thing they want to watch is men’s singles.
-The women have every right to request, but to demand [equal pay] I think it is hurtful and damaging to Wimbledon.
+The women have every right to request, but to demand [equal prize money] I think it is hurtful and damaging to Wimbledon.
 It implies that we treat them unfairly and that’s obviously not true from the evidence.”

 However, even though equal pay had not yet been reached in 2006, the gap was not the same as in 1968.
-The last Wimbledon women’s champion, Amélie Mauresmo, earned the equivalent of 95 percent of what Roger Federer banked as the men’s champion.
+The most recent Wimbledon women’s champion, Amélie Mauresmo, earned the equivalent of 95 percent of what Roger Federer banked as the men’s champion.

 In recent years, Wimbledon’s policy had been heavily criticised.
 In 2005, the night before the final, Venus Williams, along with Larry Scott, the head of the WTA Tour, went to a Grand Slam committee meeting that included top Wimbledon officials.